 Warwick Castle – Warwickshire

+Van Thiel got the chance of helping with the Warwick Castle.
 The history of Warwick Castle dates back to the Middle Ages.
-The original wooden fort was built in 1068 and throughout many centuries it has developed into the impressive stronghold that it is today.
-The building has served many purposes over the years, but nowadays it is a tourist destination, attracting many visitors.
+The original wooden fort built in 1068 and throughout many centuries it has developed into the impressive stronghold that it is today.
+The building serves many purposes over the years, but nowadays it is a tourist destination, attracting many visitors.
 In 2001, the British Tourist Authority declared Warwick Castle to be one of Britain’s top 10 historic houses and monuments.

 What made designing and executing the scaffold challenging, are the sloped walls.
 However, Attridge Scaffolding found a solution for that through using THIEL extender transoms.

-THIEL extender transoms are fitted with an extender that can be adjusted to your own specific needs.
-The maximum length of the extender is for 3 boards, but as the extender can be adjusted infinitely, it will always fit your situation exactly.
+THIEL extender transoms fit with an extender that adjusts to your own specific needs.
+The maximum length of the extender is for 3 boards, but as the extender adjusts infinitely, it will always fit your situation exactly.

-In this project, Attridge Scaffolding not only used the THIEL transoms, they also used Tube-Lock® tubes to erect the scaffold.
+In this project, Attridge Scaffolding not only uses the THIEL transoms, they also use Tube-Lock® tubes to erect the scaffold.
 Tube-Lock® tubes are a fast and easy way of connecting tubes together.
 They are a replacement for sleeve couplers and joiners.
 To connect Tube-Lock® tubes, you don’t need any tools.
-The connection is simply made by a twisting motion.
+The connection is simply a twisting motion.
 Want to read more about the advantages of using Tube-Lock®?
 Have a look here!